AEPForGTE/ILLOD/README.md

 This repository provides methods (python sources), data, and evaluation results for the detection of abbreviation-expansion pairs (AEPs) in requirement sets, specifically for glossary term extraction and consolidation in requirement documents.
+This includes the identification of potential abbreviations with various styles in the requirements texts.
 For AEP detection, the ILLOD(+) tool identifies if a term is a potential long form to a given abbreviation based on syntactic features of both terms, i.a. **I**nitial **L**etters, term **L**engths, **O**rder, and **D**istribution of characters.
-Corresponding research papers that motivate this approach and discuss the results are available
+Corresponding research papers that discuss this approach are available
 here:
 REFSQ2022 Conference [[1]](https://link.springer.com/chapter/10.1007/978-3-030-98464-9_6), IST Journal [[2]](https://www.sciencedirect.com/science/article/abs/pii/S0950584923000575).

 The content provided can be used as follows:
  - to reproduce results presented in [[1]](https://link.springer.com/chapter/10.1007/978-3-030-98464-9_6) and [[2]](https://www.sciencedirect.com/science/article/abs/pii/S0950584923000575)
  - to use ILLOD(+) to detect AEPs
+ - to use the provided algorithm for abbrevation detection
  - to retrieve and use the input data-set for other research with AEPs in requirements engineering or other contexts

 The repository is organised as follows: